nginxinc/nginx-service-mesh/docs/content/get-started/kubernetes-platform/persistent-storage.md

 The big three hosted Kubernetes environments (Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE)) all have built-in persistent storage that NGINX Service Mesh will automatically pick up and use.

+{{< important >}}
+**EKS Users:** in Kubernetes v1.23+ the in-tree to container storage interface (CSI) volume migration feature is enabled for EKS.
+This means the Amazon EBS CSI driver must be installed in your cluster in order for persistent storage to work.
+If the CSI driver is not installed prior to installing NGINX Service Mesh, the `PersistentVolumeClaim` required by SPIRE Server gets stuck in a pending state and the mesh will fail to install.

+See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) for instructions on how to install the EBS CSI driver on your EKS cluster.
+If you are unable to install the CSI driver you can disable persistent storage, although this is not recommended for production environments.
+Use the `--persistent-storage off` flag if deploying the mesh with `nginx-meshctl` or set the `mtls.persistentStorage` value to `"off"` if using Helm.
+{{< /important >}}

 ## Determining Persistent Storage on your Cluster

 NGINX Service Mesh will automatically use the default Kubernetes `StorageClass` if it's configured.